EpicOrange/riichi_advanced/README.md

 If you're looking to make a custom ruleset using the game's MahjongScript ruleset language, that documentation is available [here](documentation/documentation.md).
 To play a custom ruleset, simply select Custom on the main page, click Room Settings, and paste and edit your ruleset in the box provided.

+Otherwise, click Room Settings and the Config tab to reveal an [MahjongScript](documentation/mahjongscript.md) editor, where any MahjongScript you write will be applied to the game.

 ## How can I contribute?

 Mostly we need people to play and [report bugs](https://github.com/EpicOrange/riichi_advanced/issues), of which there are likely many.
 We also accept pull requests so if you see an [issue](https://github.com/EpicOrange/riichi_advanced/issues) you'd like to tackle, feel free to do so!